-Mini-LED TVs represent an advancement in LED technology, using much smaller LEDs for direct backlighting.
-These tiny LEDs are placed on the back of the screen to provide backlighting, marking the fifth generation of LED display backlighting improvements.
+TVs with Mini-LED technology represent an advancement of LED display backlighting, using significantly smaller LEDs for direct backlighting.
+These tiny LEDs are positioned on the back of the screen to provide illumination, representing the fifth generation of LED display backlighting development.

 Advantages of Mini LED: Comparing Mini LED, LED, and OLED Displays